Are sketch-and-precondition least squares solvers numerically stable?: Master sketch-and-apply algorithm and numerical experiments

 \subsection{Numerical experiments with sketch-and-apply Blendenpik}

-Now we examine the performance of sketch-and-precondition Blendenpik, sketch-and-apply Blendenpik, and the QR-based direct solver.
-The first experiment considers ill-conditioned LS problems that are randomly generated (see~\cref{sec:instability} for details on how $A$ and $b$ are formed) and can be stored in local cache.
+Now we examine the performance of sketch-and-precondition Blendenpik with sketch-and-solve initialization, sketch-and-apply Blendenpik with and without sketch-and-solve initialization, and the QR-based direct solver.
+The experiment considers ill-conditioned LS problems that are randomly generated (see~\cref{sec:instability} for details on how $A$ and $b$ are formed) and can be stored in local cache.
+The QR solver is implemented with the {\tt qr} and backslash {\tt $\backslash$} (with $R$) commands in MATLAB.
 The execution times are shown in~\cref{fig:small_time_exp}.
-We find that on this smaller scale, sketch-and-apply Blendenpik is competitive relative to QR in terms of computational time.
-While sketch-and-precondition is the computationally most efficient, it fails to compute a backward stable solution (see~\cref{fig:maincompintro}).